matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ##### Warning *AbbreviationAsWordInName*

-Checkstyle alerted us to the existence of a function with a name that didn't follow the naming convention properly and had 2 consecutive capital letters.
+CheckStyle alerted us to the existence of a function with a name that didn't follow the naming convention properly and had 2 consecutive capital letters.

 ![](https://i.imgur.com/FrtfVOh.png)